Perennial Garden Ideas That Come Back Every Year and Get More Beautiful Each Time

 Seasonal Intent

-Designing with intention changed everything for me.
-I plan perennials so something looks good in every season, not just bloom time.
+Designing with intention means something looks good in every season, not just bloom time.
+Structure plants anchor the bed while seasonal interest rotates.

-Structure plants anchor the bed while fillers rotate interest.
-When winter arrives, the garden still has shape.
-If your space feels unfinished half the year, seasonal planning is missing.
+When winter comes, the garden still has shape.
+If your space feels abandoned half the year, seasonal planning is what’s missing.

 Sun Endurance